 Christmas Chex Mix Recipe

 - White Chocolate Chips – While I recommend good-quality couverture for making truffles or chocolate barks, cheap white chocolate chips work just fine for this cereal mix recipe.

-- Homemade Sprinkles – I used store-bought Christmas sprinkles for the Chex mix in the photos, but feel free to make your own homemade sprinkles!
+- Sprinkles – Christmas sprinkles add a festive finishing touch.
+I used store-bought sprinkles for my test batches, but feel free to make your own homemade sprinkles!
 You can also toss in some edible glitter for an extra-sparkly treat.

+Christmas Chex Mix Recipe